-When i (ep) was presented with an unexpected trip to the eastern cape to ‘rest,’ i envisaged chilling out at the wild coast â€“ sleeping, reading and writing time. but the universe had plans for me to meet avid greenies, living close to the earth in self-made organic homes with creative hands and hearts of gold.
+When I was presented with an unexpected trip to the Eastern Cape to ‘rest,’ I envisaged chilling out at the Wild Coast; sleeping, reading and writing time. but the universe had plans for me to meet avid greenies, living close to the earth in self-made organic homes with creative hands and hearts of gold.

 The moment the big bird touched down at East London airport the pace of the place wafted up to meet me like an old friend.
 A respite from the rush-rush of the newspaper business.
 It was time to drop my tog bag of trip expectations and simply surrender to one synchronicity after the other.

-trees support the roof
+Trees support the roof

 Our journey into natural home-building had commenced.
 Kate and Simon Bosazza from the Panorama Tree Nursery kindly ‘offered their ‘granny’s cottage,’ where we could sleep in Eden’s lap.
 Their own home – also self-built – was another beautiful house creature.
 Picture a thatched roof held up by trees right in the middle of the house, a twirling staircase of organic bits of wood supported by hand turned metal curls with built-in candle holders and other creatures.

 I am in awe as I realise the practical applicability of our ideals.
 This is no mere pipe dream.
 As we set our intentions to live more simply, in line with what honours the earth and all her creatures, so the answers arrive in the form of commitment, creativity and beauty.
 And a surrender to serenity; is this not what we’re all searching for?
 I left grateful for the assurance that earthy, environmental living is not only possible, but desirable.
 Now to make this happen for more of us.